 Fables and Tales

-In one of Aesop's Fables, geese and Tsurus were feeding in the same place when a hunter captured them in their nets.
-The cranes, having light wings, fled with the approach, while the geese, having slower and heavier bodies were captured.
+In one of Aesop's Fables, geese and Tsurus were feeding in the same place, when a hunter caught them in his nets.
+Cranes, having light wings, fled at the approach, while geese, having slower and heavier bodies, were captured.

-Pliny the Elder wrote that the Tsurus selected among them, one to stand guard while the others slept.
-The chosen one held a stone in his claw, in a way that, if he fell asleep, he would drop the stone and wake up.
+Pliny the Elder wrote that the Tsurus selected among themselves, one to stand guard while the others slept.
+The chosen one held a stone in its grip, so that if it fell asleep, it would drop the stone and wake up.

-Thus, a crane holding a stone in its claw is a well-known symbol in heraldry and is known as a Tsuru in its watch.
+Thus, a crane holding a stone in its claw is a well-known symbol in heraldry and is known as a Tsuru in its vigilance.

-Greek and Roman myths, on the other hand, often portrayed the dance of cranes as a love of joy and a celebration of life.
+Greek and Roman myths often portrayed crane dancing as a joyous love and a celebration of life.
 So much so that Tsuru was often associated with both Apollo and Hephaestus, gods of mythology.

-Sadako was a girl who was two when the atomic bomb exploded in Hiroshima.
-And unfortunately, it was only two kilometers from the site of the explosion.
-However, for some reason, she was not visibly injured while her neighbors died.
+Sadako was a girl who was two years old when the atomic bomb exploded in Hiroshima.
+And unfortunately, she was only two kilometers from the explosion site.
+However, for some reason, she was not visibly injured, while her neighbors died.

-As it turns out, until 1955, she was a normal, happy girl.
-However, after a while she began to have several experiences with nausea and fatigue in her routine.
-So, at one point, Sadako was dizzy to the point of falling and unable to get up.
+By all accounts, until 1955, she was a normal, happy girl.
+However, after a while she began to have several experiences with torture, nausea and fatigue in her routine.
+So, at one point, Sadako became dizzy to the point of falling down and unable to get up.

-And after an appointment at the hospital, Sadako discovered that she had leukemia.
-Shortly thereafter, her best friend, Chizuko, paid a visit.
+And after a consultation at the hospital, Sadako discovered that she had leukemia.
+A short time later, her best friend, Chizuko, paid a visit.
 Bringing some paper with you.
-And he told Sadako about the legend of the thousand Tsuru.
-After hearing the legend, Sadako decided to double 1,000 cranes, with the desire to be well again.
+And told Sadako about the legend of the thousand Tsuru.
+After hearing the legend, Sadako decided to double 1,000 cranes, with a desire to get well again.

 After 500 Tsuru folded, she got better and the doctors said she could go home for a little while.
 However, at the end of the first week of discharge, the dizziness and fatigue returned and she had to return to the hospital.

 But despite being in a lot of pain, she continued to fold origami.
-However, shortly afterwards, Sadako fell into a sleep from which he would no longer wake up.
-At that time, she had folded a total of 644 Tsuru’s of paper.
+However, a short time later, Sadako fell into a sleep from which she would never wake up.
+At that time, she had folded a total of 644 paper Tsuru.

 Monument in honor of Sadako Sasaki

-Thirty-nine classmates from Sadako, saddened by the loss of a friend, decided to form a Tsuru origami club in honor of her.
-Soon, students from 3,100 schools and 9 foreign countries gave money to the cause.
+Thirty-nine of Sadako's classmates, saddened by the loss of a friend, decided to form a Tsuru origami club in her honor.
+Soon, students from 3,100 schools and 9 foreign countries donated money to the cause.

-On May 5, 1958, almost 3 years after Sadako's death, the money raised was sufficient to build a monument in his honor.
-Such a monument is now known as the Children's Peace Monument, and is located in the center of the Hiroshima Peace Parknear the location where the atomic bomb was dropped.
+On May 5, 1958, almost 3 years after Sadako's death, the money raised was enough to build a monument in her honor.
+This monument is now known as the Children's Peace Monument, and is located in the center of the Hiroshima Peace Park, near the place where the atomic bomb was dropped.

 What do we learn from cranes?

-This shows how much Tsuru has infiltrated cultures around the world.
+With this you can see how much the Tsuru has infiltrated cultures around the world.
 And in Japan it is an even more special case because of the story that has just been told.
-There are several fables and tales that involve this bird.
+There are several fables and tales involving this bird.
 But the symbolism varies as much as the stories.

-But I believe that most are listed in the article.
-With a major focus on culture in Japan, of course.
+But I believe most are listed in the article.
+With a main focus on culture in Japan, of course.
 But anyway, the important thing is that we clarify how much this bird is linked to culture.

-And if you have any questions regarding Tsuru, just leave your comment.
+And if you have any questions about Tsuru, just leave your comment.
 Don't forget to share the site on social media.
-In addition, thank you for reading the article to the end, bye.
+Anyway, thanks to you for reading the article until the end, bye.